 24- Visit A Garden

-It might surprise some that Tokyo contains many beautiful gardens that were once part of the estates of wealthy daimyo (lords).
+It might surprise some that Tokyo contains many beautiful gardens once part of the estates of wealthy daimyo (lords).

 Japanese gardens are ancient mystical places shaped by a harmonious blend of Buddhist, Taoist and Shinto traditions.